FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)
+Here's the [shell file](./speech-scripts/greetings.sh) greeting us in our favorite TTS engine - the GoogleTTS.

+Greeting shell file located in `\speech-scripts\greetings.sh`.

 ---
 Bonus: